 Recently Posted Podcasts

-On Sunday, 20 July 2014, Greg Perkins and I answered questions on conservative allies in politics, flunking a student, guilt about refusing requests, and more on Philosophy in Action Radio.
+On Sunday, 27 September 2015, Greg Perkins and I answered questions on the future of the United States, the value of vulnerability, cheating to get a job back, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.

-On Thursday, 10 July 2014, Greg Perkins and I answered questions on limited government, enjoying the moment, and more on Philosophy in Action Radio.
+On Sunday, 30 August 2015, Greg Perkins and I answered questions on impartialism in ethics, changing names with marriage, and more on Philosophy in Action Radio.
 If you missed the live broadcast, you can now listen to the podcast.

 About Philosophy in Action